doverara/Tech-Science-2/ProjectDiscussionAndPlanning.md

 ### Roles
 - Araynah & Yihan - Send out weekly reminders for project goals that week and upcoming deadlines
 - Everyone - Come up with questions to answer based off of for galaxy modeling.
 Along with useful data sets to use

+### Short Term Goal
+- think about research questions
+- do research on galaxy